 For the study, the team, led by biologist Martin Nyffeler at the University of Basel in Switzerland, collected 95 pre-existing reports in scientific literature of spiders eating plants.
 At least 10 families of spiders, from every continent but Antarctica, have been observed eating some kind of plant matter.

-A concurrent study by Nyffeler in the journal PECKHAMIA focuses just on jumping spiders, the most prominent spider group that engages in this behaviour.
+A concurrent study by Nyffeler in the journal PECKHAMIA focuses just on jumping spiders, the most prominent spider group that engages in this behavior.
 A total of 60 percent of the plant-eating events documented in the Arachnology study came from jumping spiders.
 And most of the reports of spiders eating plants came from warmer areas of the globe.